matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - The Swagger Specification is Machine Readable.
 - Also is Language Agnostic.
 - Not just for Java and Spring.
-- Swagger is supported for most popular server side and client side languages.
+- Swagger supported for most popular server side and client side languages.

 **The Swagger Eco System**